amethon/www/_reflections/journal.md

 But more than the beauty of the ocean, I am struck by the strength and determination of Dr. Hernandez.
 She is a true pioneer, fearlessly leading us into the unknown in search of knowledge and understanding.
 Her expertise and courage are truly inspiring, and I find myself drawn to her more and more with each passing day.

 As we continue our voyage, I am filled with excitement at the prospect of what we may discover next.
 And I am grateful to have Dr. Hernandez by my side, as we explore the depths of the ocean together.

+As I sit here in my cabin, I can't help but chuckle as I recall the humorous event of yesterday.
+As we were conducting some maintenance on the deck, Jacques, the first mate, accidentally tripped and ended up plummeting into the ocean.
+We all rushed to the edge of the ship to see if he was okay, and to our surprise, Jacques emerged from the water with a mischievous grin on his face.

+It turns out that he had actually planned the whole thing as a prank, and we all couldn't help but laugh at his antics.
+It was a welcome bit of levity in an otherwise serious day of work, and it was nice to see the crew come together and enjoy a moment of lighthearted fun.

+But as much as we laughed and joked, there was one matter that was still weighing on our minds - the missing cat.
+We had been searching for Moussaillon for the past few days, and despite our best efforts, we had been unable to find any trace of the little creature.

+But as luck would have it, we finally found Moussaillon in a rather unlikely place - curled up inside one of the scientific instruments on the deck.
+We all couldn't help but laugh and shake our heads at the mischievous cat, who seemed to be enjoying its little hiding spot.

+It was a relief to have Moussaillon back with us, and we made sure to keep a closer eye on the little creature from now on.
+Until next time, dear journal.

 Until next time,